ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 # TranscriptomeAnalysisPipeline_DaphniaUVTolerance
 Bash shell scripts for analyzing short paired-end RNA sequence reads for Daphnia UV tolerance treatments.

-These scripts are designed to be run from within a script folder, which should be placed in the directory with the .fq.gz files to be processed.
-In other words, this repository folder (**TranscriptomeAnalysisPipeline_DaphniaUVTolerance**) should be placed in the folder that contains the paired-end RNA sequencing reads intended to be analyzed.
+To avoid uploading outputs to this repository, the outputs from these scripts be placed in separate folders in the same directory as the script folder.
+In other words, outputs from scripts in this repository folder (**TranscriptomeAnalysisPipeline_DaphniaUVTolerance**) will be placed in the directory that contains this repository folder (**TranscriptomeAnalysisPipeline_DaphniaUVTolerance/*ScriptOutputFolder***).

 ## RNA-seq Analysis Pipeline
 ![RNA-seq Analysis Pipeline](RNASeq_Workflow_DmelUV.png)